CraftRigs

 Being honest about the tradeoffs:

-• The MacBook Pro thermal limits mean sustained inference loads can throttle performance over time — it's not a 24/7 server
+• MacBook Pro thermal limits mean sustained inference can throttle over time — it's not a 24/7 server

 The laptop form factor is genuinely worse for sustained heavy inference.
-But for a personal machine that you also use for normal work, and that you can take anywhere, the M4 Max 64GB is a real tool with no equivalent in the PC laptop world.
+But for a personal machine that you also use for normal work, and that you can take anywhere, the M4 Max has no equivalent in the PC laptop world.

 The Honest Recommendation